 Why Babies Need to Suck

-Sucking is a natural instinct and behavior for infants.
+Sucking is a natural instinct and behaviour for infants.
 They do it to be nourished and fed.
 Many people might find sucking an unpleasant act.
-According to experts, this behavior gives the following benefits and setbacks:
+According to experts, this behaviour gives the following benefits and setbacks:

 Advantages of Sucking: